 News & Views

-FILMING THE ISLAMIC MASTERPIECES Pictured Above: Jean-Luc Martinez (President-Director of The Louvre Museum) being interviewed by Philippe de Montebello, with Marc Doyle in the foreground.
-We started developing the Great Museums episode on Islamic Masterpieces more than three years ago.
+Filming The Islamic Masterpieces We started developing the Great Museums episode on Islamic Masterpieces more than three years ago.
 It has been an extraordinary adventure filled with various twists and turns.
-Today,
+Today, at The Met, and three weeks ago, at The Louvre, I had the cathartic experience of asking the Curators of the Islamic Collections,

 Undaunted by the rain, High Line devotees stroll on crossing over 20th St. The Friends of the High Line offices are just below.
 Some weather reports predicted that the rain would hold off til the evening, so despite the early morning clouds, we started our day optimistically, just north of the Chelsea Market Passage.
 Our